Controlling conditional expectations by zero-determinant strategies: Concluding remarks

-In this paper, we introduced the concept of biased memory-$n$ ZD strategies (\ref{eq:mnZDS_bias}), which unilaterally enforce linear relations between expected payoffs in biased ensembles or probability zero for a set of action tuples.
-Biased memory-$n$ ZD strategies can be used to construct the original memory-$n$ ZD strategies in Ref. \citep{Ued2021b}, which unilaterally enforce linear relations between correlation functions of payoffs.
+In this paper, we introduced the concept of biased memory-$n$ ZD strategies (\ref{eq:mnZDS_bias}), which unilaterally enforce linear relations between expected payoffs in biased ensembles or probability zero for a set of action profiles.
+Biased memory-$n$ ZD strategies can be used to construct the original memory-$n$ ZD strategies in Ref. \cite{Ued2021b}, which unilaterally enforce linear relations between correlation functions of payoffs.
 From another point of view, biased memory-$n$ ZD strategies can be regarded as extension of probability-controlling strategies introduced in Section \ref{sec:trigger}.
 Furthermore, biased memory-$n$ ZD strategies can also be used to construct ZD strategies which unilaterally enforce linear relations between conditional expectations of payoffs.
-Because the expectation of payoffs conditional on previous states is used, players can choose conditions in such a way that only unfavorable states to one player are contained in the conditions.
+Because the expectation of payoffs conditional on previous action profiles is used, players can choose conditions in such a way that only unfavorable action profiles to one player are contained in the conditions.
 We provided several examples of biased memory-$n$ ZD strategies in the repeated prisoner's dilemma game.
-Moreover, we explained that extension of deformed ZD strategies \citep{Ued2021} to the memory-$n$ case is straightforward.
-We will investigate whether useful examples of biased memory-$n$ ZD strategies in the repeated prisoner's dilemma game exist or not in future.
+Moreover, we explained that extension of deformed ZD strategies \cite{Ued2021} to the memory-$n$ case is straightforward.